Heztro/Heztro/README.md

-- I'm Heztro
+I'm Heztro
-- I'm good at Python and C++.
+- Currently learning C++ & Python.
+- that's all really

 <!---
 Heztro/Heztro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.